 Major changes were made in 1967 including strengthening the ground floor with steel beams to raise its live load to 200 p.s.f., suspending acoustic tile ceilings with flush fluorescent light fixtures and upgrading mechanical and electrical systems.
 The apartment in the attic remained, to be occupied by the librarian’s family.
 The library opened in its new location in July.

 In the 1980’s and 1990’s additional extensive work was carried out on this building.
 A new roof, new windows, and a new air conditioning system were installed while complete repointing of the stone work was carried out.
 The suspended ceilings and fluorescent lights were removed and the building was returned to its earlier look, with high ceilings and lights that were more reflective of its original era.
 The librarian had to find other accommodation and the attic was converted to administrative functions with offices, a boardroom, staffroom and storage.
+The addition that now holds most of the library’s collections was built in the 2000’s.

 The 21st century brings new challenges to library service and the staff of the Midland Public Library invite you to join them as they continue to build on this strong tradition.